pond/dnd/party_gnog/campaign_5/playlists/part_2.md

 ### Chapter 1: Encounters upon the Astral Sea

-* (Honor Of Kings vol 1) War Games: Encounters In Wildspace
 * (Honor Of Kings vol 1) War Song Of Kings: Neogi Attack
 * (Watership Down) The Black Rabbit Of Inlé: A Warrior's Farewell (If Garren Could See Us Now)
 * (Genshin) Flickering Sakura: Taking In The View - A Family Eats